 For information, please refer to the University of Kentucky Moonlighting Policy.
 Professional and patient care activities that are external to the educational program are called moonlighting.
-Moonlighting activities may be inconsistent with sufficient time for rest and restoration to promote the GME resident's' or fellow's educational experience and safe patient care.
+Moonlighting activities may be inconsistent with sufficient time for rest and restoration to promote the GME resident's or fellow's educational experience and safe patient care.

-PGY-1 medical GME residents and fellows who do not have a medical license are not allowed to participate in moonlighting activities.
+PGY1 medical GME residents and fellows are not allowed to participate in moonlighting activities.
 No GME resident or fellow is required to engage in moonlighting.
 Each program may determine if moonlighting activities will be allowed or may prohibit moonlighting.